bigbadplayer/DatePickerGO/README.md

 "dd.
 MMMM yyyy." => 22.
 July 2023.

+"LongDate" => Saturday, July 22, 2023 (specific by Windows' localization settings; more info in the ini file)

 ### User can customize the followings within an ini file:
 - Number of months visualized at once (max 4 rows and 3 columns).
 - Four customizable date formats.
 Intermittent chars between start-end dates also configurable.